kirinwang1125/kirinwang1125/BRIO_TERMS_OF_USE.md

 ### 13.1 Acknowledgment

-Brio is made available through the Apple App Store.
+BOOMO is made available through the Apple App Store.
 You acknowledge and agree that:

-- These Terms are between you and Brio, not with Apple
+- These Terms are between you and BOOMO, not with Apple
 - Apple has no obligation to provide support for the app
 - Your license to use the app is non-transferable